mavryk-network/mavryk-reward-distributor/docs/testing.rst

 Regression tests are tests which document fixed bugs.
 To implement a regression test you need to do the following:

-1. Have a bug in trd (see bug label in issues)
+1. Have a bug in mrd (see bug label in issues)

 2. Reproduce the bug in a test under the `regression/` directory.